 The Patient Engagement Problem

 The focus of this year’s Change Healthcare study is a departure from previous years, and with good reason: An increasing number of providers and payers are devoting resources to creating more consumer-like patient experiences.
 So rather than examine the state of value-based reimbursement models, as was done in 2014 and 2016, the 2017 survey looked at how those investments are paying off.
 So far, it appears that attempts to increase patient engagement in healthcare aren’t yet where providers and payers want them to be.
 Investing in patient engagement solutions was a top priority for 72% of providers and 80% of payers surveyed.
 But while a quarter to a third of healthcare IT investments—software, websites, and even staffing changes—were tied to patient engagement goals, there’s still a big gap between what’s being provided and what patients want.
 Seventy-two percent of polled patients said their experiences with providers and health plans have either stayed the same or worsened over the last two years.
 Only 21% reported an improved experience.
 The reason?
 Often, it’s the design of patient engagement tools that remains a barrier.“Just because you have a patient portal or telehealth doesn't mean they've been put together in a way that's usable or understandable," one digital health director told Modern Healthcare.
 In an era when so much is done digitally, it’s not enough to simply invest in patient engagement technology.
 Until patients engage with those solutions, they won’t lead to better outcomes.

 The Solution: Mobile Patient Engagement

-For steps you can begin to take today, click the link below to learn more in our white paper: The Power of Online Form Solutions in the Era of Digital Documentation.
+Four steps, you can begin to take today, click the link below to learn more in our white paper: Overcoming the Challenges of Healthcare Digital Documentation.